cbor-wg/cbor-oid/draft-ietf-cbor-tags-oid.md

 For example,
 a 3-dimensional array of OIDs can be composed by using a single TBD111 tag containing an array of arrays of arrays of byte strings.
-All such byte strings are then considered OIDs.[^1]
+All such byte strings are then considered OIDs.

-[^1]: Now what may be needed is a tag that can stop the recursive
-    application.
-I'm not sure that level complexity is really useful, instead, simply don't tag-factor arrays with elements or maps with keys where you are not sure you really want recursive application.

 Applications and Examples of OIDs
 ============